-Welcome to the General Surgery Residency Program at Mercer University School of Medicine – Memorial University Medical Center in Savannah, Ga.
+Welcome to the General Surgery Residency Program at Mercer University School of Medicine – Memorial University Medical Center in Savannah, Georgia.
 We appreciate your interest in our training program.
-Our surgery residency program gives bright, highly motivated individuals the opportunity to acquire the most advanced technical skills and surgical knowledge necessary to become a future surgical leader in this country.
-Graduates from our program have gone on to extraordinary clinical fellowships and/or clinical practice.
-Our faculty members are recognized experts in their fields of specialization.
-Our program is fully accredited by the ACGME residency review committee with 15 categorical positions in the five-year program.
-We are currently looking to expand our residency to four categorical chief residents and will be site visited in this academic year.
+Our categorical five-year surgical residency program gives bright, highly motivated individuals the opportunity to acquire the full spectrum of surgical skills and knowledge necessary to become a competent general surgeon, whether destined for direct entry into practice or moving on to surgical subspecialty fellowship.

 In accordance with the ACGME’s core competencies, our curriculum reflects the best aspects of practice-based learning and improvement.
 Our teaching involves a significant degree of mentoring and preceptorship, allowing residents to work directly with a single faculty member.
 We urge you to strongly consider this unique mentorship environment and the degree to which our faculty can serve as a wonderful resource for career direction.

 Thank you for your interest in our world-class surgical residency program.
 We are committed to providing a supportive learning environment with great attention to diversity and a learner-centered, evidence-based educational program.